 With passengers and crew totalling around 500 souls, the ship had to carry enough fresh stores to cater to the passengers needs.

-On a voyage in 1864 supplies included the following live animals, 1 cow, 3 bullocks, 150 sheep, 30 pigs, 500 chickens, 400 ducks, 100 geese and 50 turkeys not to mention all the hay and grain to feed the animals to keep them in prime condition for the voyage.
+On a voyage in 1864 supplies included the following live animals - 1 cow, 3 bullocks, 150 sheep, 30 pigs, 500 chickens, 400 ducks, 100 geese and 50 turkeys not to mention all the hay and grain to feed the livestock to keep them in prime condition for the voyage.

 If you scroll down a couple of posts and you will see a picture of the ship’s elegant dining room and find a further comment about the ship.